UmbraSpaceIndustries/MKS/README.md

 You can download the current version of MKS from [the USI Catalog Page](http://bobpalmer.github.io/UmbraSpaceIndustries).
 Note that for the sake of my own sanity, only the current release version is supported.

-### License

-MKS is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license, which in layman's terms means:
-* You are permitted to use, copy and redistribute my work as-is.
-* You may remix your own derivatives (new models, alternative textures, etc.) and release them under your own name.
-* You may not use the material for any commercial purposes.
-* You must use the same license as the original work.
-* You must credit the following people when publishing your derivatives in the download and forum posts: RoverDude (MKS parts, KolonyTools dll)

 ### Other Contributors and Thanks!
 * PrivateFlip/Cyrik (Orbital Logistics code)